• Skip to primary navigation

 • Unsalted butter - I prefer unsalted butter but if all you have is salted use that.
 However you must leave out the extra pinch of salt otherwise the crust will be too salty.

-• Sugar - What would dessert be without sugar?
-In this case, white granulated sugar is preferred.
-As always, my go-to is superfine sugar (castor sugar) but if you can’t find it, regular sugar will be fine.
+• Sugar – Regular granulated white sugar is my preference.
 If you like brown sugar, you could try that though it would be a different flavor.
 This Italian recipe is a bit sweeter than some but if you prefer your desserts less sweet reduce the sugar in the filling to ½ cup.

 • Eggs - Free range eggs are my top choice but use whatever you have.
 Keep in mind that the best taste comes from quality ingredients.